 Funders

-Our work is primarily supported by the Australian Department of Health and Aged Care.
-Funding, for the ‘core’ work of the Australian Indigenous HealthInfoNet, is provided via the Australian Department of Health and Aged Care’s Indigenous Australians’ Health Programme.
+Our work is primarily supported by the Australian Department of Health, Disability and Ageing.
+Funding, for the ‘core’ work of the Australian Indigenous HealthInfoNet, is provided via the Australian Department of Health, Disability and Ageing’s Indigenous Australians’ Health Programme.
 The funding enables good coverage of all the topic areas on the website and enhanced coverage of the following topics:

 These enhanced topics are organised as Portals on the website.
 Portals provide information about the main topic as well as key sub-topics so information can be accessed quickly and efficiently and has immediate, practical use.
 Each sub-topic has key facts, written in plain language, which adds to a user’s understanding of a topic as well as access to key resources relevant to the subtopic.
 Portals, which receive specific funding, also have workforce information on courses, events, funding and jobs relevant to the topic.